RWilton/Arioc/README.md

 The Arioc software is documented in the user guide.
 Download the user guide directly (click [here](https://github.com/RWilton/Arioc/blob/master/Arioc.guide.pdf "Arioc user guide")) or as part of the current release (click [here](https://github.com/RWilton/Arioc/releases "Arioc releases")).

 #### Arioc-encoded reference genomes
 The reference-genome index structures that Arioc uses are binary-encoded lookup tables.
-Several interesting Arioc-encoded genomes are available for download from the FTP server of the Center for Computational Biology at Johns Hopkins University<br/>([ftp://ftp.ccb.jhu.edu/pub/data/Arioc](https://tinyurl.com/AriocFTP)):
+Several interesting Arioc-encoded genomes are available for download at [ftp://ftp.ccb.jhu.edu/pub/data/Arioc](https://tinyurl.com/AriocFTP), the FTP server of the Center for Computational Biology at Johns Hopkins University.

 | genome | subdirectory | content |
 |-|-|-|